HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Evaluation

 \textbf{Evaluation Metrics.} We assess system performance using two primary metrics.
 (1) \textit{Response quality FID} measures the distance between the distribution of generated images and a reference set of real images (lower is better).
 For each system configuration, we run all queries through the system and compute FID against the reference images from our evaluation set to evaluate the quality of generated images.
 (2) \textit{SLO violation ratio} is the fraction of queries whose end-to-end latency exceeds the latency deadline or are proactively dropped because they are predicted to miss it.

-\textbf{Baselines.} We compare \pjn{} against a spectrum of baselines ranging from fully static (Clipper) to dynamic resource allocation (Proteus) and query-aware cascading (DiffServe). \begin{itemize}[leftmargin=*, nolistsep, noitemsep] \item \textbf{Clipper}~\cite{clipper} is a static baseline, which does not dynamically select models or allocate resources, and cannot route queries given query complexity.
-We implement two versions of Clipper, \textbf{Clipper-Light}, minimizing SLO violations with the most lightweight model (SDXL-Lightning), and \textbf{Clipper-Heavy}, maximizing response quality with the most heavyweight model (SD3.5-Large).
-Note that Clipper is also representative of other static inference-serving systems, such as TensorFlow-Serving~\cite{tfserving}, which depend on the application developer to handle the resource allocation of models. \item \textbf{Proteus}~\cite{ahmad2024proteus} is a high-throughput serving system that selects among multiple model variants as workload changes.
+\textbf{Baselines.} We compare \pjn{} against a spectrum of baselines ranging from static (Clipper) to dynamic resource allocation (Proteus) and query-aware cascading (DiffServe). \begin{itemize}[leftmargin=*, nolistsep, noitemsep] \item \textbf{Clipper}~\cite{clipper} is a static baseline, which does not dynamically select models, allocate resources, or route queries given query complexity.
+We implement two variants, \textbf{Clipper-Light}, which minimizes SLO violations with the lightest model (SDXL-Lightning), and \textbf{Clipper-Heavy}, which maximizes response quality with the heaviest model (SD3.5-Large).
+Note that Clipper also represents other static serving systems (e.g., TensorFlow-Serving~\cite{tfserving}), which rely on application developers to allocate resources for models. \item \textbf{Proteus}~\cite{ahmad2024proteus} is a high-throughput serving system that selects among multiple model variants as workload changes.
 It scales quality by switching to faster variants from the four diffusion model candidates under high load and switching to higher-quality variants when capacity allows.
 Proteus runs single-stage inference without a per-query cascade or discriminator, where queries are randomly routed to each worker with equal probability. \item \textbf{DiffServe}~\cite{ahmad2025diffserveefficientlyservingtexttoimage} is a text-to-image serving system built around a model-cascading pipeline.
 DiffServe uses an MILP planner to adapt to demand by jointly setting resource allocations and the quality threshold of the discriminator.
 Unlike \pjn{}, it employs a fixed pair of light and heavyweight models.
 In our implementation, we fix the pair to SD3.5-Turbo and SD3.5-Large, which outperformed other pairings on the query workload. \end{itemize}